pjakiela/ECON523/exercises/E9-power.md

 # Empirical Exercise 9

-This is the first of two exercises on power calculations in indiviudal-level randomizations.
+This is the first of two exercises on power calculations.
 In this exercise, we'll learn how to calculate the **minimum detectable effect** as a function of sample size (or the required sample size as a function of the minimum detectable effect).